-The Group's share in associates' results is based on the audited financial statements amounted to KD 4,462,277 for the year ended 31 December 2016 (2015: KD 4,340,757).
+The Group's share in associates' results is based on the audited financial statements amounted to KD 4,219,035 for the year ended 31 December 2017 (KD 4,462,277 - 2016).

-Investment in Kuwait National Cinema Company (KSCP) is partially pledged against bank facilities as of 31 December 2016 (note 10).
+Investment in Kuwait National Cinema Company (KSCP) is partially pledged against bank facilities as at 31 December 2017 (note 10).

-The associates are not listed in active markets except for Kuwait National Cinema Company KSCP for which the fair value of the Group's investment amounted at KD 49,369,034 as of 31 December 2016
+The associates are not listed in active markets except for Kuwait National Cinema Company KSCP for which the fair value of the Group's investment amounted at KD 59,948,113 as at 31 December 2017 (KD 49,369,034 - 2016).

-Following is a summary of the financial information of the material associates based on the latest available financial statements:
+Following is a summary of the financial information of the material associates based on the latest available financial statements which have been prepared in accordance with IFRS:

-FOR THE YEAR ENDED 31 DECEMBER 2016 (ALL AMOUNTS ARE IN KUWAITI DINARS UNLESS OTHERWISE STATED)
+FOR THE YEAR ENDED 31 DECEMBER 2017 (ALL AMOUNTS ARE IN KUWAITI DINARS UNLESS OTHERWISE STATED)